Newsroom imagery - hands on a steering wheel

 Learner drivers are among the safest drivers on our roads.
 With many of them supervised by a professional instructor in a car with dual controls, most learner drivers progress towards their driving test without incident.

-What the law says
+Learning to drive: What the law says

-Learner drivers must ensure that they have a suitable supervisor to help ensure their safety whilst they learn to drive and help reduce the risk of a car accident.
+• Learner drivers must ensure that they have a suitable supervisor to help ensure their safety whilst they learn to drive and help reduce the risk of a car accident.

-All learner drivers must be insured to drive the vehicle in which they’re learning in and must ensure the vehicle is in a safe and legal condition.
+• All learner drivers must be insured to drive the vehicle in which they’re learning in and must ensure the vehicle is in a safe and legal condition.

-People supervising learner drivers must be over 21-years-old, have held a full driving licence for at least three years and ensure that the car displays L-plates (or D-plates in Wales).
+• People supervising learner drivers must be over 21 years old, have held a full driving licence for at least three years, and ensure that the car displays L-plates (or D-plates in Wales).

-Supervisors are deemed to be in control of the vehicle and have the same legal responsibilities as if they were driving themselves.
-For example, it’s illegal to use a mobile phone or be over the drink drive limit whilst supervising a learner driver.
+This means that they must follow the law while supervising as if they were driving themselves.
+For example, it’s illegal to use a mobile phone or be over the drink drive limit while supervising a learner driver.

 Learner drivers have the same duty of care towards other road users as experienced drivers do, even if it’s their first time behind the wheel.
 The fact that they’re inexperienced drivers bears no relevance in determining liability for injury caused to someone else in an accident for which the learner driver is at fault.